List of Lupin the Third manga

 Lupin the Third media franchise was spawned by a Japanese manga written and illustrated by Monkey Punch.
 It includes several animated television series, television specials, theatrical and home video features as well as further manga titles.

-The story follows the adventures of a gang of thieves led by Arsène Lupin III, the grandson of Arsène Lupin, the gentleman thief of Maurice Leblanc's series of novels.
+The story follows the adventures of a gang of thieves led by Lupin III, the grandson of Arsène Lupin, the gentleman thief of Maurice Leblanc's series of novels.
 Lupin and his gang travel throughout the world to steal treasures and escape from the law.

 The first manga was written and illustrated by Monkey Punch.
 It was serialized by Futabasha in Weekly Manga Action in 94 chapters from August 10, 1967.
 Additional chapters known as Lupin III New Adventures were released from August 12, 1971.
-Tokyopop licensed the series for North America, and released all 14 volumes between December 10, 2002 and July 6, 2004.
+Tokyopop licensed the series for North America, and released all 14 volumes between December 10, 2002, and July 6, 2004.
 The Tokyopop edition is adapted from the Chuokoron Shinsha edition from 1989.
 In Europe, the series was licensed by Star Comics in Italy and Ediciones Mangaline in Spain.

-Monkey Punch began publishing the second Lupin manga, Shin Lupin III (新ルパン三世) in Weekly Manga Action on June 23, 1977 until 1981.
+Monkey Punch began publishing the second Lupin manga, Shin Lupin III (新ルパン三世) in Weekly Manga Action on June 23, 1977, until 1981.
 Three chapters were published in the British magazine Manga Mania between May and July 1996.
-Tokyopop licensed the second series, and released the first nine volumes as Lupin III: World's Most Wanted between September 7, 2004 and July 10, 2007.
+Tokyopop licensed the second series, and released the first nine volumes as Lupin III: World's Most Wanted between September 7, 2004, and July 10, 2007.
 Like the first series, the Tokyopop release was based on the Chuokoron Shinsha edition from 1990.
 Tokyopop later cancelled the series due to low sales.

 A number of other series by other creators have since followed.

 On August 27, 2004, Futabasha launched Lupin III Official Magazine, a quarterly publication of Lupin III manga by various authors.